zhc05001/Sampling-first-passage-of-stable-subordinator/README.md

-# Exact sampling of the first passage of a stable subordinator
-This R package is for exact sampling of the first passage event of a stable subordinator across a boundary.
+The R package in this project is for exact sampling of the first passage event of a stable subordinator across a boundary.
 The algorithms implemented in the package are developed in

 - Chi, Z. (2025). *Complexity of exact sampling of the first passage of a stable subordinator*. [arXiv:xxxxx](http://merlot.stat.uconn.edu/~zhc05001/)